miriam-goldman/microSLAM/README.md

 <img src="https://github.com/miriam-goldman/microSLAM/blob/main/other/strainheatmap.png?raw=true">

-300 genes were modeled from the strain, and we are able to recover 288 of these through this cut off.
-These can be used to find which genes make up substrains related to the phenotype of interest.
+300 genes were modeled from the strain, and 288 of these have a correlation with b that exceeds 0.4.
+Samples could be clustered using these genes, and the genes can be considered as markers for the clades within the population structure of the species.